Allocareproctus ungak

 ray-finned fishes belonging to the family Liparidae, the snailfishes.

-These fish are found in the Northeast Pacific Ocean inhabiting the Aleutian Islands.
+These fish are found in the Northeast Pacific Ocean, inhabiting the Aleutian Islands.

 Size

 This species reaches a length of 12.9 cm.

 Etymology

-The fishes name means in Alutiiq, the native people of the Alaskan Peninsula, which is where this snailfish occurs, the word for whiskers, referring to the strong papillae on its many cephalic pores.
+The fish's name means, in Alutiiq, the native language of the Alaskan Peninsula, where this snailfish occurs, "whiskers", referring to the strong papillae on its many cephalic pores.